Aangan (2018 TV series): Home media and digital release

 After the series premiere, Hum TV announced that the episodes of the serial will not be uploaded on YouTube.
-Later in April 2020, Mawra Hocane who played the role of Aaliya revealed that Aangan will be released on a digital platform with some editings.
+In April 2020, Hocane revealed that the serial will be released on a digital platform, and is currently being is re-edited.

-Reception

 Critical response

 The series received mostly positive reviews from critics with praise towards the performances, visuals and cinematography.
 Aly's performance received widespread critical acclaim as is regarded as one of her best.

 In November 2018, the series received immense appraisal for its promos.

 On its first episode, the series received positive reviews.
 Sadaf Haider of DAWN Images praised the writing of the series due to the nuanced characters and the treatment of the minority characters, and noted the direction due to authenticity of the era and visuals.
 While reviewing the first three episodes, Faizan Javed of The Nation praised the performances of Sonya Hussyn and Ahsan Khan and noted the attention to detail and set design.

 Sajal Aly's performance as Chammi received widespread acclaim from critics, and is regarded as one of her best.
 Maira Kiari of Dawn Images ranked her performance among the top 6 performances of the television in 2019.
 Buraq Shabbir of The News International praised the character of Chammi for its strong headedness and resilience including it among the "inspirational characters".
 After concluding the series, In another review she hailed it as "her lifetime performance", and further opined that she, "stole the limelight and overshadowed everyone and everything else surrounding the recently concluded play."
 While writing for Masala.com, the reviewer noted the grey shades, problems and the free-spirit of the character and praised Aly's performance.